 I know that many people feel that it isn’t a proper holiday unless they have dozens of presents under a tree with all the hoopla.

 Advertisers do their dead level best to have everyone frothing at the mouth for the newest and coolest gadget on the market.

 I can’t blame them.
 It is their biggest shopping event of the year.

-I just believe that we should go by personal choice.
+I just believe we should celebrate by personal choice.
 And not get bogged down by what everyone expects.

 I will happily be doing my own thing.
 Whatever that turns out to be.